 Most lawn fertilizers have a high nitrogen content because of the three nutrients supplied by fertilizers (nitrogen, phosphorous and potassium), that's the one that grass needs most.
 Nitrogen passes out of the soil quickly, and it's vital for the health and green color of the grass blades.
-There's no reliable way to test for nitrogen (N), although you can and should test the soil for phosphorous (P) and potassium (K) and use a blend that contains these elements if the soil is deficient.
+Although a soil test may reveal current nitrogen levels, it's only a fleeting snapshot because this element moves through the soil so quickly that levels can significantly change from soil test to sowing/planting.
+Essentially, there's no reliable way to test for nitrogen (N), although you can and should test the soil for phosphorous (P) and potassium (K) and use a blend that contains these elements if the soil is deficient.

 The N-P-K ratio displayed on a fertilizer bag tells you the percentage of each of the elements the fertilizer contains, and since you're usually most concerned about nitrogen, that's the percentage you should note when determining how much fertilizer you need per acre of grass.
 The other bit of information you need is the application rate, which is usually displayed on the bag in pounds/1,000 square feet.
 If you're fertilizing a large lawn that is an acre in size, use the conversion 1 acre = 43,560 square feet to calculate how many pounds of fertilizer you need and how many bags you should buy.